CausalML/MultipleLoggers/README.md

 - numpy==1.18.1
 - pandas==0.25.1
 - scikit-learn==0.23.1
-- tensorflow==1.15.2
+- tensorflow==1.15.4
 - pyyaml==5.1
 - seaborn==0.10.1
 - matplotlib==3.2.2

 ### Running the code

-To run simulations with the multi-class classification datasets conducted in Section 5, run the following commands in the `./src/` directory:
+To run the simulations with the multi-class classification datasets, run the following commands in the `./src/` directory:

 - stratified case (OPE from multiple loggers)
 ```
-for data in pendigits
+for data in pendigits optdigits
 do
-    python run_sims.py --num_sims 10 --data $data
+    python run_sims.py --num_sims 2 --data $data
 done
 ```